This page gets updated with latest details about my broken leg. There are injury photos of my broken leg but they are behind links..

 As I walked up one of the hills, Lowndes Avenue, in my walking boots with a walking pole.
-I stepped onto a patch of black ice left from when someone had poured water to defrost their car either the night before or early in the morning.
-I felt my left ankle turn inwards about 90 degrees and heard a really loud crack and a monstrous burst of pain.
+I stepped onto a wide patch of black ice left from when someone had poured water to defrost their car the night before or early in the morning.
+I felt my left ankle turn inwards, looked down and saw it was about 90 degrees.
+I heard a really loud, sickening crack and felt a monstrous burst of pain.
 I lay writhing in pain and screaming in agony as people drove past.

 “Are you okay mate? ” he asked.

 I called an ambulance and waited.
-Two local PCSOs I know well, Beth and Victoria were walking up Lowndes Avenue and hadn’t noticed us.
+Two local PCSOs I knew very well, Beth and Victoria were walking up Lowndes Avenue and hadn’t noticed us.
 I told the lorry guy to go grab them.
 I’d have happily gone to hospital in the back of a police car if I had to!
-They came over and administered TLC.
-We waited ages for an ambulance, understandable in the conditions and Beth was about to go and get me a duvet when the ambulance arrived.
+They came over and administered some much needed TLC and a hug.
+We waited ages for an ambulance, understandable in the snowy conditions and Beth was about trek down to my flat and get me a duvet or blanket when the ambulance arrived.
 Off I went to Stoke Mandeville Hospital.

-It was manic even though it was only 10:55am.
-X-rays revealed that I had badly broken my media malleous, the sticky out bone in my ankle.
-I had also torn ever ligament and tendon in both sides my ankle.
-The photo on the right shows the swelling four hours post injury on the outside of my leg.
+It was absolutely manic even though it was only 10:55am.
+X-rays revealed that I had badly broken my medial malleolus, also known as the sticky out bone on inside of my ankle.
+I had also badly torn every ligament and tendon in both sides my ankle.
+The photo on the right shows the swelling about four hours post injury on the outside of my leg.
 Click on the photo to see it, I’ve hidden it from the squeamish.

 Early hours of Saturday I slipped in the bathroom and slammed my heel into the foot rest of my wheelchair cracking the heel of my cast.
 A friend gave me a lift back to Stoke Mandeville hospital for x-rays to check for damage and a new cast.